scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Dicts support two keywords for inheritance.  ``init`` is used to specify one or more dicts with which to initialize a new dict.
-The keys supplied by these dicts must not be overwritten by the keys put in the new dict directly.
+The keys supplied by these dicts must not be overwritten by the keys put into the new dict directly.
 Meanwhile, ``default`` is used to specify one or more dicts whose keys are added to the new dict after ``init`` and after values that are added directly.
 ``default`` keys are only added if they do not exist; they are fallback